FREQUENTLY ASKED QUESTIONS:

 What are the benefits of FCSC membership?

 Members receive a comprehensive handbook filled with information for families and survivors before and after death, membership card, FCSC newsletters twice a year, funeral industry info and more, and an invitation to the FCSC Annual meeting, usually held the first Saturday in May, featuring guest speakers of interest.

 How do I join FCSC?

-Print and complete the membership application form in our Membership page, accompanied by a check of $10 payable to FCSC (good for a two-year membership).
-Mail it to the address on the application.
+To join and pay via post, print and complete the membership application form in our Membership page, accompanied by a check of $20 payable to FCSC (good for a two-year membership).
+Mail it to

 How many paid employees do you have?